 - Option One can be accused of disrespecting the compatibility of the two Books, both properly interpreted.
 It separates the two much too widely.

 - However, in an attempt to close the gap between the two Books, proponents of unbending literalism post science articles that contradict basic evolutionary claims, even though countless tests and confirmations have been done to establish those claims.
 Often the science in their posts appears substandard, when compared to the highly regarded Christian and science websites, like BioLogos.org and the American Scientific Affiliation.

-- Scientists who believe in the young earth and / or universe have been working for years to create testable scientific models about origins, in hopes of persuading the 98% of scientists who believe in an old universe and evolution.
+- Scientists who believe in the young earth and / or universe have been working for years to create testable scientific models about origins, in hopes of persuading the 98% (call it 100%) of scientists who believe in an old universe and evolution.
 The young earth scientists have failed to persuade them.

 - See my post Christian Scientists Comment on Young Earth Creationism

 - If there is any theory in crisis or about to be in one, it is unbending and narrow literalism about the first eleven chapters of Genesis, for real science is simply too strong and overwhelming, like a tsunami.
 (There is no wisdom in punching a tsunami with your fist.
 Just surf it and enjoy the ride–or at least survive it!).